Connect with others who understand.

 • Mastectomy — Removal of the entire breast

 Some people with HER2-positive breast cancer also need to have lymph nodes removed.
-Because HER2-positive breast cancer is likely to grow fast and spread (metastatic breast cancer), your doctor may want to take a closer look at your lymph nodes to determine whether cancer cells have spread beyond the breast.
+HER2-positive breast cancer is likely to grow fast and spread.
+When it spreads outside the breast, it’s called metastatic breast cancer.
+For this reason, your doctor may want to take a closer look at your lymph nodes to determine whether cancer cells have spread beyond the breast.
 This can be done during the main surgery or as a separate operation.

 4. Radiation Therapy May Reduce the Chance That a Tumor Returns